98teg/JSONConfigFile/doc/files/JSON-CONFIG-FILE.md

     {
         "error": JSONProperty.Errors.OBJECT_EXCLUSIVITY_ERROR,
         "properties": ["student", "employee"],
-        "as_text": "This properties can not be present at the same time: student, employee."
+        "as_text": "This properties can not be present at the same time: ['student', 'employee']."
     }
 ]
 ```